A functional supply chain is the cornerstone of any business and it’s also a core function of a life sciences organization.

 In many ways, the difficulties of the pandemic have been a wake-up call, spotlighting supply chain vulnerabilities and allowing businesses to pinpoint areas for priority improvement.

-Rapid adaptation and the ability to pivot quickly are hugely beneficial for the long term to enable firms to respond to accelerated change.
+Rapid adaptation and the ability to pivot quickly are hugely beneficial in the long term to enable firms to respond to accelerated change.

-While regulators were restructuring focus, capacity, and resources to deal with the impacts of the pandemic, there was a delay in many product approvals, causing ongoing supply chain issues.
+Over the past couple of years, regulators were restructuring focus, capacity, and resources to deal with the impacts of the pandemic which led to significant delays in things such as product approvals, causing ongoing supply chain strategy issues.

 Likewise, collaboration with policymakers and government officials is beneficial to ensure an understanding between participants in the life sciences industry.